RasaHQ/rasa/docs/api/tracker-stores.rst

             tracker_store:
                 type: dynamo
-                tablename: <name of the table to create, e.g. rasa>
+                table_name: <name of the table to create, e.g. rasa>
                 region: <name of the region associated with the client>

     #.
 To start the Rasa server using your configured ``DynamoDB`` instance,